pyprob/pyprob_cpp/README.md

 ### Install from source

-Please see the provided [Dockerfile](https://github.com/probprog/pyprob_cpp/blob/master/Dockerfile) for more specific instructions on how to install dependencies and configure the build environment.
+Please see the provided [Dockerfile](https://github.com/probprog/pyprob_cpp/blob/master/Dockerfile) for more specific instructions on how to install the dependencies and configure the build environment.

 ```
 git clone git@github.com:probprog/pyprob_cpp.git